noticeable-app/noticeable-timeline-iframe/README.md

         iframe: {
             // The selector to use for selecting the iframe HTML element on your page
             selector: '#noticeable-iframe',
+            // Boolean indicating whether your page is a Single Page App or not
+            singlePageApp: false,
             // The URL to the Noticeable Timeline served by the iframe
             timelineUrl: 'https://timeline.noticeable.io/FAbWKLsdrqqXxOKwNAdU'
         }